Sytta/DataCluedo/README.md

 ## Getting Started
 This repository contains two main branches:
-* an `even` branch, for students whose SCIPER number is even
-* an `odd` branch, for students whose SCIPER number is odd
+* branch number 1, for students who are assigned to group 1
+* branch number 2, for students who are assigned to group 2
+* branch number 3, for students who are assigned to group 3
+* branch number 4, for students who are assigned to group 4
+* branch number 5, for students who are assigned to group 5
+* branch number 6, for students who are assigned to group 6
+* branch number 7, for students who are assigned to group 7
+* branch number 8, for students who are assigned to group 8

 plus the master branch which contains this README.md file.

-Given your SCIPER number (which you can find easily also on your Camipro card), select one of the two branches, and begin to solve each notebook following the ordering of the filenames (from 1 to 4).
+Select one of the eight branches according to your assigned grouping, and begin to solve each notebook following the ordering of the filenames (from 1_attempt1, 1_attempt2 to 2_attempt1, 2_attempt2).
 Depending on how you use `git` (i.e., command line, GUI tool, etc.), there are multiple ways to switch branches.
 As usual, Google is your friend :)

 As a last resort, you can clone a specific branch with the following command: